mzuther/StempelWerk/README.md

-## Configuration
+## Settings

-Configuration for StempelWerk are provided in the form of a JSON file (see `config_example.json` for an example) .
+Settings for StempelWerk are provided in the form of a JSON file (see `settings_example.json` for an example) .
 The path to this file is specified as command line argument, and is relative to the current working directory.

 _For cross-platform compatibility, I recommend to use a forward slash as path